Several constructions of optimal LCD codes over small finite fields: Several methods for constructing LCD codes

+In this subsection, we recall another typical construction methods of linear codes.
+Let $C$ be a linear $[n,k]$ code with the generator matrix $G$ over $\F_q$.
+For any ${\bf x}\in \F_q^n\setminus C$, the following matrix

+generates a linear $[n,k+1]$ code.
+In addition, any linear $[n,k+1]$ code over $\F_q$ can be obtained from some linear $[n,k]$ code using the above construction.

-In this subsection, we give a method for constructing many $[n,k+1]$ LCD codes with interesting parameters from a given $[n,k]$ LCD codes by modifying the method in \cite{34-LCD}. \begin{theorem} Let $C$ be a binary LCD $[n,k]$ code with the generator matrix $G$.
-Let ${\bf y}\in C^\perp$.
-Let $C'$ be the binary linear code with the generator matrix
+Next, we give a method for constructing many LCD $[n,k+1]$ codes with interesting parameters from a given LCD $[n,k]$ code by modifying the above construction method of linear codes. \begin{theorem} Let $C$ be a binary LCD $[n,k]$ code with the generator matrix $G$.
+Let ${\bf y}\in C^\perp$ such that ${\rm wt}({\bf y})$ is odd.
+Then the following matrix